 7. Be Patient and Don’t Give Up

 Learning to draw is not easy.
-It takes time and a lot of effort and patience.
-But it can also be very rewarding to see your improvement.
+It takes time, effort and patience, at the same time it can also be very rewarding to see yourself improve.

-At times it may seem like your drawings don’t come out the way you want them to or that you are not making much progress.
-Don’t let this get you down.
-Take a break or try again another day.
-With practise you should eventually get better.
+If at times it seems like your drawings don’t come out the way you want them to or that you are not making much progress, don’t let it get you down, take a break and try again later.
+With practice you should eventually get better.